fabiostrocco/core-scheme/README.md

 Where 'PATH' represents a string, 'N' represets a natural number, and 'x' an identifier name (without numbers, only letters and some special characters are allowed).
 Moreover, whitespaces and inline comments are allowed.
+CScheme syntax and semantics are the same as scheme except if condition.
+Indeed, 0 means false in conditional expression, and any other integer value means true, but non numeric values are not allwed.